Advanced Interactive Design - Task 1: Thematic Interactive Website Proposal

 Fig. 2.9 Tracklist page attempts

-I compiled the user flow, wireframes and animations of the website into the slides, and explained them in the presentation video.
+I compiled the user flow, wireframes and animations of the website into

 Final Submission